We had originally planned to cycle round the Zuider Zee (Iijselmeer)

 engineering work meant a slight detour as we approached Havelberg, and

-here we met the 2 East German cyclists again.
+here we met our two East German friends again.
 Havelberg is a pleasant

 with a striking church and pretty riverside.
 It is the starting point